Japanese Proxy Services Compared: How Does DEJAPAN Stack Up?

 For the 300 JPY per item service fee, it’s a small comfort that consolidation is included and that they offer so many different choices for shipping.
 However, their customers seem to spend a lot of time waiting for ZenMarket to “confirm” their items, parcels, and shipping details.

-From Japan has a nicely designed website, with the ability to search multiple online shops at once.
+One Map (formerly From Japan) has a nicely designed website, with the ability to search multiple online shops at once.
 However, their fees are a little more expensive than average, and they don’t offer any choice in the way of packing options for your parcel.

-On the surface, From Japan boasts no service charge on most orders.
+On the surface, One Map boasts no service charge on most orders.
 But really, that isn’t even true.
 You’re forced to accept the 300 JPY per item “Plan”, with no way to opt out.
-They also charge 200 JPY per won Yahoo!
-Auction, so that’s a 500 JPY minimum if you’re an auction winner, and 300 JPY for everything else.
+Essentially, this is a per item Service Fee, just named differently.

 With From Japan, you can use a credit card or PayPal directly – or use either one to deposit site credit in JPY.
 For Yahoo!
 Auctions bids, though, there’s a limit to the amount you can spend every month via credit card or PayPal.
 Once you hit that limit, you have to deposit funds to use for bids for the whole rest of the month.
 They aren’t exactly clear about what that limit is, either, so it’s hard to know exactly when you might hit it.